attaswift/BTree/README.md

     - The root node is never shared between trees that are not equal.

--   There is a [`BTreeGenerator`][BTreeGenerator] and a [`BTreeIndex`][BTreeIndex] that provide the usual generator/indexing semantics.
-While individual element lookup usually takes O(log(n)) operations, iterating over all elements via these interfaces requires linear time.
-Note that [`forEach`][BTree.forEach] has a specialized recursive implementation, which makes it the fastest way to iterate over b-trees.

--   [`BTreeCursor`][BTreeCursor] is an easy-to-use, general-purpose batch editing facility that allows you to manipulate the elements of a b-tree conveniently and highly efficiently.
-You can use a cursor to walk over the contents of a tree, modifying/inserting/removing elements as needed without a per-element log(n) lookup overhead.
-If you need to insert or remove a bunch or consecutive elements, it is better to use the provided bulk removal/insertion methods than to process them individually (Range operations have O(log(*n*)) complexity vs. elementwise processing takes O(*k* * log(n)).)

 -   [`BTree`][BTree] allows elements with duplicate keys to be stored in the tree.
     (In fact, `List` works by using the same (empty) key for all elements.)